Prag8855/aab/content/guides/work-visa.md

 1. Get your vocational training recognised.
 2. Get an appointment at [the German embassy or consulate in your country](/out/consulate-finder).
 3. Go to your appointment and give your documents.
 The required documents are different in each country.
-Find the list on your embassy or consulate's.
+Find the list on your embassy or consulate's website.
 4. Receive a [[National Visa]].
-It lets you to come to Germany and start working.
+It lets you to come to Germany and [start working](/guides/find-a-job-in-berlin#step-6-start-working).
 5. After you arrive in Germany, convert your National Visa into a work visa.

 ### 1. Get your education recognised